EricEnergy/portfolio_2.0_htmlcssbts/README.md

 ## License
 - Open-source, Unlicense

-## How to use this code
-- Edit using any studio of your choice.
-Page is also deployed to git pages and freely able to be browsed.

 ## Contribution Guidelines
   This was built for a homework assignment and as such will likely not be edited later, but comments, critique, and suggestions are always welcome, for use in future work!